 While this isn’t the end of the world if your DIY bath bombs are just for you and you’re not that worried about the condition of your tub.
 But if you’re gifting or selling these, it can become a serious problem.

-Soap dyes and food coloring are both good choices for bath bomb dye.
-These will be your staples, your go to’s.
-I’ve used mica, but it isn’t completely water soluble, and I had an annoying stain on the inside of my tub.
+In the past I’ve used mica, but it isn’t completely water soluble, and I had an annoying stain on the inside of my tub.
 In small quantities, you’ll probably be fine, but heed my warning and steer clear if the thought of even the slightest stain is too much.

-I prefer to use soap dye above all other dyes for this bath bomb recipe, it just works the best.
+So I prefer to use soap dye above all other dyes for this bath bomb recipe, it just works the best.

 Ingredients For A DIY Bath Bomb Recipe